Hey! Guessing you're here because you want to find out how we're sustainable and ethical as a brand? Well you’ve come to the right place!

-At Heikō Clothing we passionately believe that the current fashion industry is not sustainable and there is a desperate need for eco-friendlier alternatives that are ethically produced.
+At Heiko we passionately believe that the current fashion industry is not sustainable and there is a desperate need for eco-friendlier alternatives that are ethically produced.
 It remains a significant challenge to find sustainable garments that are ethical, fashionable and affordable.
-We hope that we are able to fill this gap and give consumers the chance to look good whilst shopping guilt free!
+We hope that we're able to fill this gap and give everyone the chance to look good whilst shopping guilt free!

-All of our designs are printed onto 100% certified organic cotton T-shirts.
-The word organic is frequently used to describe sustainable products, but in relation to clothing, you may be wondering why organic cotton is better?
+All of our designs are printed onto 100% certified organic garments.
+The word organic is frequently used to describe sustainable products, but in relation to clothing, you may be wondering why organic cotton is better.

 - No pesticides are allowed to be used in production of the cotton.
 Pesticides are banned because they can damage ecosystems, poison waterways and endanger workers.